-- A1.
+A1.
 Audit evidence is necessary to support the auditor's opinion and report.
 It is cumulative in nature and is primarily obtained from audit procedures performed during the course of the audit.
-It may, however, also include information obtained from other sources such as previous audits (provided the auditor has determined whether changes have occurred since the previous audit that may affect its relevance to the current audit9) or a firm's quality control procedures for client acceptance and continuance.
-In, the entity's accounting records and other sources internal to the entity are an important sources of audit evidence.
-Information that may be used as audit evidence may have been prepared using the work of a management's expert. or be obtained from an external information source.
+It may, however, also include information obtained from other sources such as previous audits (provided the auditor has determined whether changes have occurred since the previous audit that may affect its relevance to the current audit6) or a firm's quality control procedures for client acceptance and continuance.
+In addition to other sources inside and outside the entity, the entity's accounting records are an important source of audit evidence.
+Also, information that may be used as audit evidence may have been prepared using the work of a management's expert.
 Audit evidence comprises both information that supports and corroborates management's assertions, and any information that contradicts such assertions.
-In addition, in some cases the absence of information (for example, management's refusal to provide a requested representation) is used by the auditor, and therefore, also constitutes audit evidence - A2.
-Most of the auditor's work in forming the auditor's opinion consists of obtaining and evaluating audit evidence.
-Audit procedures to obtain audit evidence can include inspection, observation, confirmation, recalculation, reperformance, and analytical procedures, often in some combination, in addition to inquiry.
-Although inquiry may provide important audit evidence, and may even produce evidence of a misstatement, inquiry alone ordinarily does not provide sufficient audit evidence of the absence of a material misstatement at the assertion level, nor of the operating effectiveness of controls. - A3.
-As explained in SLAuS 200,10 reasonable assurance is obtained when the auditor has obtained sufficient appropriate audit evidence to reduce audit risk (that is, the risk that the auditor expresses an inappropriate opinion when the financial statements are materially misstated) to an acceptably low level. - A4.
-The sufficiency and appropriateness of audit evidence are interrelated.
-Sufficiency is the measure of the quantity of audit evidence.
-The quantity of audit evidence needed is affected by the auditor's assessment of the risks of misstatement (the higher the assessed risks, the more audit evidence is likely to be required) and also by the quality of such audit evidence (the higher the quality, the less may be required).
-Obtaining more audit evidence, however, may not compensate for its poor quality. - A5.
-Appropriateness is the measure of the quality of audit evidence; that is, its relevance and its reliability in providing support for the conclusions on which the auditor's opinion is based.
-The reliability of evidence is influenced by its
+In addition, in some cases the absence of information (for example, management's refusal to provide a requested representation) is used by the auditor, and therefore, also constitutes audit evidence.

-9 SLAuS 315 (Revised), paragraph 9
+6 SLAuS 315 (Revised), paragraph 9